BloxOsLite (UbiSwitch, SwitchBlox Industrial)

 Flashing -.
 Flash over SWD .-> BloxOsLite

-<aside> 🚨 ***Customers using UbiSwitch Rev B may be using a 64Kb MCU instead of 128Kb MCU due to a manufacturing error, which we have now resolved for future boards.
+<aside> 🚨 ***Customers using UbiSwitch Rev B may be using a 64Kb MCU instead of 128Kb MCU due to a board upgrade, which we have now resolved for future boards.
 This only affects a few boards existing out there but please visit the below page to view different instructions on flashing.

 </aside>